-IEEE-USA STRATEGIC GOALS (2008-2012)
+IEEE-USA STRATEGIC GOALS

-IEEE-USA's Strategic Plan for 2008-2012 represents IEEE-USA's commitment to build upon our strengths in order to address the challenges facing IEEE-USA and IEEE U.S. members, as well as to bring us to a higher level of member satisfaction and financial security.
+IEEE-USA's current Strategic Plan represents IEEE-USA's commitment to build upon our strengths in order to address the challenges facing IEEE-USA and IEEE U.S. members, as well as to bring us to a higher level of member satisfaction and financial security.
 This will require that IEEE-USA achieve the following strategic goals: